Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 The earliest known depiction of Selene driving a chariot is from a cup dating back to the early 5th century BC.

 Descriptions of Selene

-- Selene was described as having a long and beautiful hair.
+- Selene was described as having long and beautiful hair.

-- Other descriptions note long wings and a golden diadem.
+- In some descriptions, she has long wings and a golden diadem.

 - She was described as the eye of the night.